-No. All students living on campus work 8 hours a week to cover room and board expenses thus lowering the cost of expenses and promoting a balanced lifestyle.
+No. All students living on campus do 8 to 16 hours a week of volunteer work to cover room and board expenses thus lowering the cost of expenses and promoting a balanced lifestyle.

-Students living on campus are required to work 8 hours a week to pay their room and board.
-If they choose to live off campus they are not required to work at all.
+Students living on campus are required to do 8 to 16 hours of volunteer work a week to cover their room and board.
+If they choose to live off campus they are not required to work for room and board.

 No. Book costs are relatively low and all required textbooks can be purchased on-campus at the Wildwood Bookstore.
 If a student is unable to pay for books in cash, the cost may be billed to the student’s account, which can be paid off by extra work hours or in cash at a future date, prior to departure.